Contributing Writer

 Winter jackets have many different insulation types, so it’s important to consider where and how you’ll use them.
 Thicker jackets tend to be warmer but less packable, so think what’s the most important to you.
 Do you want something filled with the highest level of fill-power down?
 Or seek something more sustainable or synthetic?

+Down wins on warmth-to-weight ratio, feeling light, and keeping you toasty.
+However, moisture can make feathers saggy and dense without a sound barrier between the elements.
 Synthetic, on the other hand, can be an all-weather warrior.
 It won’t match down’s weight savings, but it tackles rain and sweat with aplomb, keeping you warm even when damp.
 Synthetic insulation can be cheaper and, therefore, geared towards budget-conscious buyers.
+Winter jackets can come with it all, so looking at your winter jacket’s ingredients is vital.

 The North Face Arctic Parka

 Stylish, weatherproof, and comfortable, The North Face Women’s Arctic Parka has it all.
-Photo: Heather Hendricks/The Inertia
+Photo: Heather Hendricks//The Inertia

 Style